 “Nuh-uh, Corry, not answering that.
 First I, you know, get to find out what you did do with respect to Carrie’s locker.”

 “I’ve, like, given you quite a lot of information in the last few minutes,” Chartreuse said.
 “You owe me this!”

 “You came to me, I don’t owe you anything,” Corry shot back.
 Chartreuse folded her arms and stood there obstinately.
 Corry finally sighed.
 “FINE,” he grumbled.

 “If you must know, I actually took into consideration some of what you said on the weekend.
 All I did was go into Carrie’s locker, pinch a bag of her gym clothes and recipe cards, then chuck it into the sink in the men’s washroom.
 I figured someone else would have some fun with that.
 I also left a threatening note behind, saying that if it even LOOKED like the blonde brat was crossing me or Laurie in the future, she would get suspended.
 So fast it would make her head spin.”

 He cracked his knuckles.
 “A bit generous, I admit, but I’m pretty sure Julie was behind the actual recording.
 Carrie wouldn’t have had that kind of foresight.”
 He paused.
 “In fact, if what you say is true, Julie took my note away.
 I’m not comforted.”

 Chartreuse nodded slowly.
 “Well then, in response to your earlier question, I, like, don’t think Julie was at the office for the drugs.
 She was seen separate from Carrie.”

 Corry grunted.
-“Still, I bet she was the one to tip off the teacher who found them – actually, that could explain her summons.”
+“Still, I bet she was the one to tip off the teacher who found them – actually, that could explain her summons.
+Hunt would wonder how she knew.”
 His eyes narrowed.
-“She seems to be playing for keeps all of a sudden.
+“Julie seems to be playing for keeps all of a sudden.
 What’s her game?”